mila-iqia/blocks/docs/tutorial.rst

 >>> hidden_to_output = Linear(name='hidden_to_output', input_dim=100, output_dim=10)
 >>> y_hat = Softmax().apply(hidden_to_output.apply(h))

 Blocks' uses "bricks" to build models.
-Bricks are parametrized Theano ops.
-What this means is that we start by initializing them with certain parameters e.g.
+Bricks are parametrized Theano operations.
+What this means is that we start by initializing bricks with certain parameters e.g. ``input_dim``.
-``input_dim``.
 After initialization we can apply our bricks on Theano variables to build the model we want.
 We'll talk more about bricks in the next tutorial, :doc:`bricks_overview`.

 Loss function and regularization
 --------------------------------